Trimmed sample means for robust uniform mean estimation and regression: Uniform mean estimation via trimmed means

+Popular examples of such metrics include the $L^1$ Wassertein metric and kernel-based metrics discussed in \cite{Sriperumbudur2012,Sriperumbudur2016}.
+Estimating $D_{\sF}(P,Q)$ from contaminated random samples from $P$ and $Q$ can be reduced to Problem \ref{problem:uniform}.\end{remark}

 \begin{remark}[Is the complexity term optimal?]
-The complexity term $\Emp_n(\sF,P)$ appears in all theorems cited above.
-The only case this parameter is known to be necessary is that of mean estimation for Gaussian vectors \cite{Depersin2022}.
+An important theoretical problem is whether the complexity term $\Emp_n(\sF,P)$ that appears in \cite{minsker2018uniform} and our bound is necessary.
+We only know that this is the case for mean estimation for Gaussian vectors \cite{Depersin2021}.
 On the other hand, our Theorem follows from a more general result that does not even require $\Emp_n(\sF,\Pm)<+\infty$ or $\nu_p(\sF,\Pm)<+\infty$ for any $p>1$; see Theorem \ref{thm:tmlinear} for details.\end{remark}